HamStudy/hamstudy-hambook/tech2026/content/Part 3. Appendix/2 glossary.md

 ##### Vanity Callsign
 A custom callsign chosen by a licensed operator.
 See Section 8.1.

+##### VEC (Volunteer Examiner Coordinator)
+An organization that coordinates volunteer examiners and submits exam results to the FCC.
+The ARRL and W5YI are two well-known VECs in the United States.

 ##### VHF (Very High Frequency) {#glossary-vhf}
 The radio frequency band between 30 and 300 MHz.

 ##### VoIP (Voice Over Internet Protocol)
 A method of delivering voice communications over the internet using digital techniques.

+##### Volunteer Examiner (VE)
+A licensed amateur radio operator (General class or higher) who is accredited by a VEC to administer license exams.
+New Technicians take their exams in front of a team of three VEs.

+#### Y

+##### Yagi
+A directional beam antenna using a driven element plus parasitic directors and a reflector.
+Yagis offer high gain in a specific direction and are commonly used for VHF/UHF weak-signal work, satellite operation, and HF DX.

 #### Special Codes and Abbreviations